What is Churn Rate?

 Your churn rate is the amount of customers or subscribers who cut ties with your service or company during a given time period.
 These customers have “churned.”

-Keeping track of your churn rate is tantamount to success.
-Normally, it’s cheaper and easier to retain customers than it is to go through the process of acquiring new ones.
-Monitoring churn allows you to consider what you’re doing to keep customers, and see what actions might result in a higher retention rate.
+Regardless of how you choose to represent churn, tracking your churn rate is tantamount to success.
+It's almost always cheaper and easier to retain customers than it is to go through the process of acquiring new ones.
+Monitoring churn is the first step in understanding how good you are at retaining customers and identifying what actions might result in a higher retention rate.

-To resolve this, eCommerce companies must decide what characteristics constitute a “churn” event.
-For example, if a company knows that most of their customers who will make a repeat purchase do so within 90 days, they may choose to mark any customer who has not made a purchase in 90 days as “churned.”
+Calculating churn for ecommerce is trickier, but doable, and well worth the effort.
+The key difference for non-subscription-based ecommerce companies is that they need to clearly define what constitutes a churn event.
+For example, if a company knows that most of their customers who will make a repeat purchase do so within 90 days, they may choose to mark any customer who has not made a purchase in that time period as being “churned.”

 Whether you are a subscription or non-subscription-based ecommerce store, maintaining a handle on your churn rate will help ensure the long-term growth and health of your business.

 For more information on churn rate, download our whitepaper.